 The Palm Treo Pro just got unveiled to the world from a hidden flash presentation at the company’s site.
 The Treo Pro presentation has been taken down but details are starting to spread across the Internet.
-It reveals a Windows Mobile 6.1 GSM handset with 3G, a much slimmer body and a flush 320 x 320 touchscreen.
+It reveals a Windows Mobile 6.1 GSM handset with 3G, a much slimmer body, superb image quality and a flush 320 x 320 touchscreen.

 The Treo Pro also features WiFi, a 3.5mm headphone socket, microUSB connector, and microSD slot for memory cards.
 The casing appears to be much slicker than previous Treo smartphones, with the design an evolution of the Centro and the recent.